 Congressman Mark DeSaulnier (DE-SOWN-YAY) was elected to Congress in 2014 and proudly represents California’s 11th Congressional District, which includes the majority of Contra Costa County.
-For more than 20 years, Mark has been a leader on issues of importance to working families including guaranteeing a livable wage, ensuring education is affordable and accessible, making investments in job training, and keeping good paying jobs here at home.
+For more than 30 years, Mark has been a leader on issues of importance to working families including guaranteeing a livable wage, ensuring education is affordable and accessible, making investments in job training, and keeping good paying jobs here at home.

-Mark has a proven record of fighting for needed investments in our infrastructure systems to improve safety, reduce congestion, and create good paying jobs.
-Now in his second term, he was appointed to the Transportation and Infrastructure Committee, where he sits on the Subcommittee on Highways and Transit and the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
-Prior to being elected to Congress, he was Chair of the California State Senate Transportation and Housing Committee, and has been an instrumental leader in advocating for safe and efficient transportation systems.
+Prior to being elected to Congress, Mark served as a California State Senator and Assemblymember, where 61 of his bills were passed and became California state law.
+During his time in the legislature, Mark was the first freshman in history to chair the Assembly Transportation Committee.
+He later became Chair of the California State Senate Transportation and Housing Committee, and has been an instrumental leader in advocating for safe and efficient transportation systems.
 Additionally, Congressman DeSaulnier championed several local transportation issues including the expansion of the Highway 4, BART to eastern Contra Costa County, and the development of a fourth bore of the Caldecott Tunnel.

 Born in Lowell, Massachusetts, Mark earned his BA in History from the College of the Holy Cross.
 As a young man in Massachusetts, Congressman DeSaulnier worked for the Boston juvenile court, as a warehouse worker, and as a hotel services employee.
 Mark was a member of both the Teamsters International Union and the Hotel Employees and Restaurant Employees International Union.
 In the early 1970s, Mark moved to California and over the next 35 years, he owned and managed several successful Bay Area restaurants.
 He has been a small business owner most of his career.